Acute Coronary Syndromes

 So which agent is preferred?
 It depends.
 Ticagrelor appears to be more effective at reducing a composite outcome of major adverse cardiac events (MACE) compared to clopidogrel.
 Although ticagrelor has not be adequately compared to prasugrel, prasugrel has risk of excessive bleeding in patients with a who are going to undergo CABG, have a history of TIA or stroke, who are over the age of 75 or less than 60 kilograms.
 On the flip-side, prasugrel outperformed clopidogrel with respect to MACE in patients who are diabetic or overweight.
 Clopidogrel can still be used in patients who cannot afford the other agents.

-There are numerous considerations with these agents that anyone caring for ACS patients must know.
+There are numerous considerations with these agents that anyone caring for acute coronary syndromes patients must know.
 Drug-drug interactions with morphine and pharmacogenomic differences are the two most important.

 Morphine can delay gut absorption of the P2Y12 inhibitors, leading to delayed maximum absorption.
 In NSTEMI, the consequence is early stent failure.
 In STEMI patients, there doesn’t seem to be a similar risk (see above MONA).
 The AHA isn’t sure what to do about this one, other than to think about it before giving morphine.